 Alumnae panelists inform and inspire students about their futures

 On November 1, 2018, Harpeth Hall welcomed back 46 alumnae with class years ranging from 1979 to 2016 for our 2018 Upper School Career Day.
-Alumnae were divided into career categories that were "skill-based" verses based on industry or profession.
+Alumnae were divided into career categories that were "skill-based" versus based on industry or profession.
 Categories were defined by questions, including "Do you enjoy helping others?" or "Do you enjoy creating change?"
 The girls chose to attend two sessions from a total of 14 categories that had three to four alumnae in each session.

 "Career Day was such an inspiring experience.
 I loved being able to sit in front of three confident alumnae, all of whom had different training and education and professions.
 Yet, they were all extremely passionate about their jobs, and that was inspiring," said Senior Ella Nelson.
 "I felt empowered to hear women speak, who ten years ago were just like me, and who now are making a difference in the world as determined, confident, and poised leaders."